mk-fg/games/factorio/Moon_Logic/README.md

 UI hotkeys can also be customized in the Settings - Controls game menu.

-There is an optional hotkey for opening these combinators from anywhere on the map, which kinda breaks basic game mechanics in a way similar to various "Long Reach" mods, but can be useful if code breaks too often and is hard to reach for debugging all the time.
+There is an optional hotkey (Ctrl-E) for opening these combinators from anywhere on the map, which kinda breaks basic game mechanics in a way similar to various "Long Reach" mods, but can be useful if code breaks too often and is hard to reach for debugging all the time.